How to Start a Plant-Based Diet (for Kids)

 • Quinoa (a grain high in protein)

-The micronutrients mainly found in animal foods are the nutrients you want to make sure your child replaces with plant-based sources.
+The micronutrients mainly found in animal foods are the nutrients you want to make sure your child replaces with plant-based sources, such as iron-rich foods.

 It’s crucial that kids get enough vitamins and minerals to ensure healthy growth.

-Eating a lot of fruits, vegetables, and whole grains means you’re probably getting enough fiber.
+Eating a lot of fruits, vegetables, and whole grains means your child will probably getting enough fiber.

-Gradually increase the high-fiber foods in your child’s diet to ease his gastrointestinal system into it.
+Gradually increase the high-fiber foods in your child’s diet to ease their gastrointestinal system into it.

 As long as your child gets enough calories, protein and micronutrients (especially the ones below), a plant-based diet is safe.